Helen Aguirre Ferré: Career

 District Board of Trustees of Miami Dade College.
 She declined to run for re-election as chair of MDC's board of trustees amid pressure from immigration activists.
 Ferré's decision came after local and national immigrant advocacy groups launched online petitions calling on her to step down from her chairmanship or resign from the board altogether, citing Donald Trump's "anti-Hispanic hate" and "anti-immigrant agenda."
 The college has a large immigrant student population.
 She remains on the board.

 Aguirre Ferré was senior adviser to Jeb Bush's presidential campaign in 2016.
 In June 2016, Aguirre Ferré was named Hispanic communications director for the Republican Party.

 Aguirre Ferré was named to the Florida Women's Hall of Fame in 2016.

+Aguirre Ferré was the executive director for the Republican Party of Florida from 2020 to 2024.

 Early criticism of candidate Donald Trump

 Aguirre Ferré had initially been a harsh critic of candidate Donald Trump.
 "There's a side of Donald Trump that is anti-feminine.
 I'm not going to tell you he's a misogynist … but I do think there's something that bothers him about strong and independent women," she said in April 2016.
 "In the case of abortion, Donald Trump held every viewpoint possible … including supporting partial-birth abortion, something even many who are pro-choice oppose," she said of Trump the same month.

 Trump "babbling more than usual," Aguirre Ferré tweeted during a Republican presidential debate on February 13, 2016.
 She criticized New Jersey Governor Chris Christie's and U.S. Senator Jeff Sessions' decision to endorse Trump, tweeting on February 29, 2016, "Wonder if Chris Christie and Senator Sessions now regret supporting Trump or do means justify the end?
 Telling either way."
 Following a violent protest at a Trump rally in Chicago, she blamed Trump for the violence, tweeting "Thank you!
 Ted Cruz and Marco Rubio agree that Trump bears responsibility for violence in Chicago today."
 On September 10, 2015, she tweeted that "women and country deserve better" than Trump.